Sxip/critters/README.md

 ### About

-Critters is a server implementation of [Box Critters](https://boxcritters.com) written in [TypeScript](https://www.typescriptlang.org).
+Critters is a server implementation of [Box Critters](https://boxcritters.com) written entirely using [TypeScript](https://www.typescriptlang.org).
+The aim of this project is to create a server that is both fun and easy to use.

 ### Showcase